MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

-In this section, we investigate the local unit distribution regarding the convolution operations inside the discovered architectures from Table \ref{tb1} and \ref{tb2}, aiming to provide insights for neural network design.
-The remaining ratios of units at different granularity levels regarding different cells and operations in the discovered architectures are demonstrated in Fig. \ref{fig4}.
+In this section, we investigate the local unit distribution of convolution operations within the discovered architectures from Table~\ref{tb1} and \ref{tb2} to uncover general structural patterns.
+Figure~\ref{fig4} presents the retention ratios of units at different granularity levels, organized by layer depth and operation type.

-Upon examination of the three architectures, it can be observed that reduction cells (cell 3 and 6 in the small architecture, cell 5 and 10 in the large architectures) tend to preserve wider and denser convolution operations, while the operation number is not necessarily large compared to other cells.
-In terms of operation types, separable convolution with a kernel size of $5\times5$ generally appears to be more effective.

-The pattern variance between different cells and operation types is relatively small in the small architecture, whereas it is more pronounced in the large architectures.
-In the large architectures, the middle cells require higher operation density rather than width, while both ends of the architectures favor width over density.
-These common characteristics reasonably explain the generalization ability exhibited by the architecture discovered on CIFAR-10 to ImageNet.

-There are still slight differences in patterns between the architectures discovered on CIFAR-10 and ImageNet.
-While different operations display similar patterns on the smaller CIFAR-10 dataset, they exhibit distinct preferences for the more complex ImageNet dataset.
-When necessary, reducing filters of separable convolution operations while maintaining density may have minimal adverse effects.
-In contrast, dilated convolution operations can tolerate higher levels of sparsity.
-These findings align with their inherent functionalities, as separable convolution emphasizes preservation of fine-grained local features with its smaller receptive field, while dilated convolution aims to capture global features from multiple perspectives using a larger receptive field, where intricate details are of less importance.
+At the layer level, more operations are kept in the shallower part of the network, which is reasonable since these regions are responsible for processing raw input features and benefit from diverse transformation pathways to extract low-level information.
+At the filter level, a U-shaped distribution is observed: fewer filters are maintained in the middle, while both ends retain more.
+This pattern is consistent with previous pruning studies \cite{meng2020pruning}, which suggest that filter redundancy tends to be higher in the middle part of the network.
+Correspondingly, more weights are preserved in the middle, partially due to the reduced number of filters, resulting in denser parameter allocation per filter to maintain sufficient expressiveness.

+At the operation-type level, separable convolutions are consistently preferred over dilated ones, in line with findings from most prior differentiable architecture search works \cite{liu2018darts,xu2020pcdarts}.
+This preference is also reflected in the greater allocation of filters and weights to separable convolutions, highlighting their central role in the resulting architectures.